Human head: Function

 The head contains sensory organs: two eyes, two ears, a nose and tongue inside of the mouth.
 It also houses the brain.
 Together, these organs function as a processing center for the body by relaying sensory information to the brain.
 Humans can process information faster by having this central nerve cluster.
+The special senses of Olfaction, vision, taste, hearing and vestibular function are encoded by highly specialized sense organs and transmitted to the brain via cranial nerves.

+Structurally on the interior, the skull protects the brain and supports the facial region, while the jaw and oral cavity enable chewing, speech articulation, and the initial stages of digestion.

 Society and culture

 For humans, the front of the head (the face) is the main distinguishing feature between different people due to its easily discernible features, such as eye and hair colors, shapes of the sensory organs, and the wrinkles.
 Humans easily differentiate between faces because of the brain's predisposition toward facial recognition.
 When observing a relatively unfamiliar species, all faces seem nearly identical.
 Human infants are biologically programmed to recognize subtle differences in anthropomorphic facial features.